yonaaaaaaa/alx-system_engineering-devops/README.md

-this repository contains shell command that are basic in order to navigate.
+this is shell about permissions